Doc Templates

 How can team members use the doc templates?

-All team members will see the team's doc templates in the New Doc button and will be able to create docs from the doc templates you've set up for them.
+All team members will see the team's doc templates in the Create button and will be able to create docs from the doc templates you've set up for them.
 That means that new team members can start using the doc templates they need for their role on day one on the job.

 Delete a space template